bitemyapp/presentations/monad_transformers/transformers.md

 # Why do laws matter?

 This law is usually called "identity".
+This is also about structure preservation.

 ```haskell
 fmap id == id
 ```

-And this one is about associativity.
-You'll recall that arithmetic operations associate.
+And this one is about compositionality.
+Without this, we don't have code we can compose safely.

 ```haskell
 fmap (f . g)  ==  fmap f . fmap g